ItsLeMax/ILMLib/README.md

 `sound` is one played to a player when the message gets send.\
 `volume` is the playback loudness.

-> Allows to overwrite the default suffix
+> Allows to overwrite the default suffix shown behind the prefix

 ```java
 #setSuffix(String: suffix)
 ```

-`suffix` is one following right after the prefix.
+`suffix` is an additional text.

 ### Summarizing example